King Chávez Parks Future Faculty Fellowship Program

 The program was created by the Michigan State Legislature in 1986 as part of the larger King Chávez Parks Initiative designed to stem the downward spiral of college graduate rates for students underrepresented in postsecondary education.
 Future Faculty Fellows are eligible to pursue a master’s degree or doctoral degree at the public universities in Michigan.
 Future Faculty Fellowship graduates are obligated, by signed agreement, to remain in postsecondary faculty teaching or administration in a public or private, 2- or 4-year, in-state or out-of-state postsecondary institution for a minimum of three (3) years equivalent full-time.
 Fellows also may substitute up to one-third (1/3) of the 3 year full-time equivalency non-traditional service credit for this portion of teaching or administrative service credit.
 Fellows who do not fulfill the teaching and/or other obligations of their fellowship agreement may be placed in Default, which results in their fellowship converting to a loan (referred to as a KCP Loan) that the Fellow repays to the State of Michigan.

-To pursue and obtain a master’s degree at a Michigan postsecondary institution within four (4) years of receiving a KCP Fellowship Award.
+- To pursue and obtain a graduate degree at a Michigan postsecondary institution within four (4) years of receiving a KCP Fellowship Award for Master's students and eight (8) years of receiving a KCP Fellowship Award for Doctoral students.

 - To maintain good academic standing as defined by UM-Flint.